slatedocs/slate/source/index.md

 ---
-title: API Reference
+title: FINCLUSTER API Reference

 language_tabs:
-  - shell
-  - ruby
-  - python
+  - json: JSON Request/Response

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>